Edd Mann Developer

 $ ssh user@host 'cat /file/on/remote' > /file/on/local # remote to local

-If you do not desire to copy across the full contents of a file and only require a single line to be appended to a remote file, the below example will complete this action.
-The use of single quotes is by no coincidence, they are required for the supplied exclamation mark, preventing Bash string expansion.
+If you do not desire to copy across the full contents of a file and only require a single line to be appended to a remote file, the example below will complete this action.
+The use of single quotes is deliberate; they are required for the supplied exclamation mark, preventing Bash string expansion.

 $ echo 'Hello, world!' | ssh user@host 'cat >> /file/on/remote' # append line to remote